kurisuto/crowdsourced_ocr_corrections/README.md

 This system could potentially handle a century’s worth of newspapers, covering hundreds of thousands of pages.
-For demonstration purposes, I mocked up the data for just 10 pages from The Wizard of Oz, a text on which the copyright has expired.
+For demonstration purposes, I mocked up the data for a few pages from *The Wizard of Oz,* a text on which the copyright has expired.

 I used AWS Textract to perform the OCR.
 One form of output from AWS